znezniV/znezniv.github.io/_posts/2018-02-21-Spatial-Interaction-Module.md

 After building up in the exhibition room, we had a short breakdown because nothing of the tracking of the blocks was working.
 After some panic and discussion, we figured out that we just had to calibrate again.

 ## 22.03.
-Friday - Presentation & Conclusion
+Friday - Presentation and Conclusion
 We met early in the morning to practice our presentation to raise the quality of it and give a better impression of the project.

 The presentation went very well and it was a lot of fun seeing all the other exciting projects in our class.